How to start a guild

 - In case of the resignation of an Executive member, the position will be offered to all active members.
 If a member wishes to apply for the position, the Executive will accept the applicant for the end of the mandate.
 If there is more than one applicant, an election will be required to fill the vacant position until the end of the mandate.

-- For an Executive meeting, the quorum is a minimum of 4 members when two (2) secretaries sit on the Executive Committee and a minimum of 3 members when there is only one bilingual secretary.
+- For an Executive meeting, the quorum is a minimum of 3 members.
 Each member has one vote.
 The President votes to break a tie.